jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I refined the assessment creation and review process.
-In particular, we used to edit questions in Sakai and Canvas, but I developed a workflow by which we write questions in Markdown format and convert them (via pandoc) to HTML for use in Canvas or PDF for distribution to students.
-This also allows for version control and better collaboration via GitHub.
+            I refined our assessment creation and review process.
+In particular, I developed a workflow by which we write questions in Markdown format and convert them (via pandoc) to HTML for use in Canvas or PDF for distribution to students.
+This allows for version control and better collaboration via GitHub.
           </div>
           <div class="col-sm-3">
           </div>